 Make and keep books, records, and accounts, in such reasonable detail and in accordance with Program Obligations, so as to fully, accurately, and fairly reflect the activities of Borrower and the Project.

-Record the Project’s assets, liabilities, revenues, expenses, receipts and disbursements in separate accounts from any other assets, liabilities, revenues, expenses, receipts and disbursements of Borrower and the Project so as to permit the production of a balance sheet (or statement of financial position), a statement of operations, a statement of changes in net assets (or equity), and a statement of cash flows for Borrower and the Project.
+Record the Project’s assets, liabilities, revenues, expenses, receipts and disbursements in separate accounts from any other assets, liabilities, revenues, expenses, receipts and disbursements of Borrower so as to permit the production of a balance sheet (or statement of financial position), a statement of operations, a statement of changes in net assets (or equity), and a statement of cash flows for Borrower and the Project.

 If the Borrower has any business or activity other than the Project and operation of the Mortgaged Property, it shall maintain all income and other funds of such business or activity segregated from any funds of the Borrower included in the Mortgaged Property.
 Income and other funds of the Project, except for Surplus Cash, shall be expended only for the purposes of the Project, in connection with the Mortgaged Property, and in accordance with Program Obligations